-PED 794, 795 Field Work: Physical Education for the Developmental and Learning Disabled Practical application of theoretical principles to the physical education environment.
+PED 794, 795 Field Work: Physical Education for the Developmental and Learning Disabled 3 crea for the Physically Disabled3 credits each semester

+Practical application of theoretical principles to the physical education environment.
 Supervised field experiences with developmental and learning disabled children in the school and community agency.